 I love a good dinnertime casserole — who can resist hamburger casserole, sausage potato casserole, beef noodle casserole, or Johnny Marzetti casserole — and boy oh boy, with these recipes, you’ll have a winner, winner beefy dinner!

 Ready to bake up some dinner magic?
 Let’s make this casserole!!!

 What I Love About This Hamburger Potato Casserole Recipe

 - Easy cleanup

-- Potatoes: Like the ground beef and potato casserole Trisha Yearwood makes, the type of potato you use in this hamburger potato casserole recipe matters!
+- Potatoes: The type of potato you use in this hamburger potato casserole recipe matters!
 If you use one that’s too soft, it’ll disintegrate in cooking.
-That’s why russet is so great — it’s full of starch that’ll help it hold its shape!
+That’s why russet potatoes are so great — it’s full of starch that’ll help it hold its shape!

 Hamburger Potato Casserole

 - 1 1/2 cups onion, chopped

 - 2 (10.75-ounce) cans condensed cream of mushroom soup